 Legislation passed in 2016 failed to attract interest among the main players in online gambling thanks to an excessive VAT tax charged on all players’ deposits.
 Calvin Ayre reports the government relented and scrapped the VAT tax in December, but even that move failed to motivate international operators from applying for licenses.

 Last month, the government decided to change tactics and move to a more forceful approach.
 Gambling regulator Coljuegos has asked the country’s Ministry of Information Technology and Communications to add 325 gaming websites to a blacklist to render them unreachable from within Colombia.

-Among the noteworthy names on the list are Bet365, Betsson, 888, 32Red, Betfred, Betfair and Unibet.
-Hundreds of smaller gaming website also made the list.
-You can see the full blacklist here.
+Among the noteworthy names on the list are Betsson, 888, 32Red, Betfred, Betfair, and Unibet.
+Hundreds of smaller gaming websites also made the list.

 German States Approve New Federal Online Gambling Treaty